ngs-lang/ngs/readme.md

 * Different UI modules must exist.
 In the beginning we can start with these:
   * Console (use pty)
   * Web (allow multiple users to collaborate, some rw, some ro)

+* Commands' outputs displayed below the commands up to max N lines then scroll the output in a small window below the command.
+When there is more output than a human can process - don't display it and suggest saving it to a file (maybe).

 * Commands scroll up, new commands are added at the bottom.
 When a command that haven't completed yet, reaches top of the screen, it can be converted to a mini-area at the